Skip to content

 # When the request body is text (e.g., Content-Type: text/plain)

-# The `data` parameter always contains a single `text` field holding the content
+# The `data` parameter will contain a single `text` field with the content

 elif 'base64' in data: